 Below are some of the most popular use cases for IoT solutions in manufacturing.
 It’s worth mentioning that all solutions built for dealing with these tasks are highly customizable and can be fully tailored to the needs of any factory or plant.

-This case involves using IoT in manufacturing for analyzing equipment health and predicting maintenance needs before there’s an emergency or necessary machinery downtime.
+This case involves using IoT in manufacturing to analyze equipment health and predict maintenance needs before an emergency or necessary machinery downtime.
 Based on the received data, it’s possible to build a long-term maintenance strategy and make the right decisions.
 Special sensors and smart devices installed directly on the machinery and manufacturing lines can also detect any unusual patterns in the work of equipment and send notifications to the company’s server.
 Such solutions help to avoid additional operational expenses that can be caused by unexpected equipment failure and downtime.

 These solutions make it possible to build a digital model of various real-world objects, locations, people, and business processes.
-Having a representation of your manufacturing operations in virtual space will give you valuable insights to help you optimize existing procedures, ensure better productivity, reduce operating expenses, adjust your business strategy, develop better production plans, etc. It is important to highlight, that in the manufacturing industry digital twins can be created for any particular production line, any assets, ready-made product, as well as any other “real/physical world” scenario that is included in the production process.
+Having a representation of your manufacturing operations in virtual space will give you valuable insights to help you optimize existing procedures, ensure better productivity, reduce operating expenses, adjust your business strategy, develop better production plans, etc. It is important to highlight that in the manufacturing industry, digital twins can be created for any particular production line, any assets, ready-made product, and any other “real/physical world” scenario included in the production process.

 In the era of technology, there is no need to conduct quality management procedures manually.
 This task in the manufacturing industry can be solved thanks to the network of connected smart devices.
 Such networks can include special IoT sensors to track not only the parameters of the manufacturing process and the quality of the manufactured products but also the state of the machinery, its performance, settings, and configuration, which together have a direct impact on the quality of products and customer satisfaction.
 All errors are reported in real-time, to allow operators to take the necessary steps to prevent quality deterioration.
 Automation of quality management and all related processes helps to increase the accuracy level and minimize the risks of mistakes.